EliseTourrette/infinitesimalModel/README.md

 with Olivier Martin, GQE - Le Moulon (INRAE)

-simulation, and plot, script for the infinitesimal project
+simulation, analysis and plot scripts for the infinitesimal project (Tourrette and Martin, 202X).